Unipotent Ideals and Harish-Chandra Bimodules: A proof of a conjecture of Vogan

-Proposition \ref{prop:Gtypes} is the `complex' case of a more general conjecture about irreducible representations of real reductive Lie groups, see \cite[Sec 12]{Vogan1991}.
+Proposition \ref{prop:Gtypes} is the `complex case' of a more general conjecture about irreducible representations of real reductive Lie groups, see \cite[Sec 12]{Vogan1991}.
 We conclude this section with a discussion of this more general conjecture.
+A proof of this more general conjecture was proved by Dougal Davis and the second-named author in \cite{DavisMasonBrown}.